qmacro/managed-associations-in-cap/flow.md

 FROM bookshop_Books AS Books_0;
 ```

-SERVER: There's now a `Books` service endpoint, and selecting it (to make an OData query operation on the entityset) returns the data in the CSV file - ID and title values:
+SERVER: There's now a `Books` service endpoint, and selecting it (to make an OData query operation on the entityset, i.e. <http://localhost:4004/z/Books>) returns the data sourced from the CSV file - ID and title values:

 ```json
 {